 You are on an emotional roller coaster.
 You wonder what is true… are you unworthy and undeserving?
 Or is he cruel or sick and messing with your reality?
 Or do you just need to work harder to keep the love intact?
 Or…

 It is confusing that he doesn’t want you to leave him.
 Yet when you’re in the relationship and committed, he conveys in no uncertain terms how flawed you are.
-This abuse is cyclic and creates a trauma bond in which you’re caught because you don’t want to lose this potential for such a grand love.
+This abuse is cyclic and creates a trauma bond in which you’re caught because you don’t want to lose the potential for such a grand love.

 You wonder if he can change or is it you who needs to change.
 You cling to your memories of the honeymoon phase when he adored you, and you yearn to earn that back and to revive in you what he once saw.
 You worry that he may find someone better than you.